PART 88—UNMANNED AIRCRAFT CONTROL SERVICES

 This article reviews FCC Part 88 frequency allocation for UAS, detailing the Dynamic Frequency Management System (DFMS) in the 5030-5091 MHz band.

-UACS Frequency AllocationUAS Regulatory Milestones
+UACS Frequency AllocationPart 88 UACS Regulatory Milestones

-With increased UAS applications in the U.S., the FCC is taking a phased approach to implementing the UAS part 88.
+With increased UAS applications in the U.S., the FCC is taking a phased approach to implementing the UAS Part 88.
 The following chart shows the timelines it has taken for the part to be adopted in its current form: